 The air exchanger will not turn on often enough, because it is limited by the humidity of the outside air.

-Routine maintenance for an air exchanger will of course depend on the specific model that you have.
-But typical maintenance tasks for an air exchanger will include washing or replacing the filters on a regular basis, cleaning the exchanger chamber, ensuring that the vents are clear and operating properly.
+Routine maintenance for an air exchanger will, of course, depend on the specific model that you have.
+But typical maintenance tasks for an air exchanger will include washing or replacing the filters on a regular basis, cleaning the exchanger chamber, and ensuring that the vents are clear and operating properly.

 Related Articles . . .

 How to Allergy-Proof Your HomeIf someone in your family suffers from allergies or asthma, you will want to take steps to eliminate the triggers in your home environment that make them miserable.
 Here are 21 tips to help you allergy-proof your home. more ▶